top of page

 If you’re in high-growth mode and things feel fuzzy internally, here’s where to start:

-✅ Build a cascade system: One-pagers, messaging toolkits, and strategy briefs to help leaders translate top-level priorities into team-level clarity.
+Build a cascade system: Create one-pagers, messaging toolkits, and strategy briefs to help leaders translate top-level priorities into team-level clarity.

-✅ Create communication rituals: Think monthly strategy pulses, async recaps, and skip-level Q&As.
-Simple formats, repeated often.
+Create communication rituals: Think about monthly strategy updates, asynchronous recaps, and skip-level Q&As.
+Simple formats should be repeated often.

-✅ Equip your managers: They are the most powerful (and often weakest) link in the communication chain.
-Invest in helping them lead the message.
+Equip your managers: They are the most powerful (and often weakest) link in the communication chain.
+Invest in helping them effectively lead the message.

-✅ Infuse it into operations: Your strategy should show up in onboarding, performance reviews, and retros—not just investor decks.
+Infuse it into operations: Your strategy should appear in onboarding, performance reviews, and retrospectives—not just in investor decks.

 What Happens When You Get It Right